Siege of Giarabub: Siege

-British offensive preparations
+Commonwealth preparations

-Brigadier-General George Wootten, commander of the 18th Australian Infantry Brigade in the 6th Australian Division, was ordered to Giarabub but a lack of transport restricted the operation to a reinforced battalion, which had to end the siege in ten days.
-Wootten Force was assembled from the 2/9th Australian Infantry Battalion, reinforced by an infantry company, a mortar platoon, a machine-gun platoon, an anti-aircraft platoon and a battery of the 4th Regiment, Royal Horse Artillery (4th RHA) with twelve 25-pounder field guns.
+Brigadier George Wootten, commander of the 18th Australian Infantry Brigade in the 6th Australian Division, was ordered to Giarabub but a lack of transport restricted the operation to a reinforced battalion, which had to end the siege in ten days.
+Wootten Force was assembled from the 2/9th Australian Infantry Battalion, reinforced by an infantry company from 2/10th Australian Infantry Battalion, a composite mortar platoon, a composite machine-gun platoon, an anti-aircraft platoon (all from the rest of the Brigade) and a battery of the 4th Regiment, Royal Horse Artillery (4th RHA) with twelve 25-pounder field guns.
 Wootten Force had no air support, little ammunition and no tanks.
 The Australians reconnoitred the Giarabub defences on 12 and 16 March, finding a track across the southern marshes and a gap in the frontier wire large enough for vehicles.
 An Italian force in trucks tried to outflank the reconnaissance party and were driven off by artillery--fire.

 The heights south of the town were judged to be crucial to the Italian defence and B Squadron was ordered to take the Italian observation post (later named Wootten House) and advance north-west along the track toward Giarabub.
 B Squadron took Wootten House unopposed on 17 March, by 6:00 a.m. and then ambushed two lorries in which two Italians were killed, three wounded and 15 taken prisoner.
 (An Italian officer volunteered information of the oasis defences.)
 The squadron pressed on for 7 km and captured Daly House, the last post before Giarabub.
 The Australians were forced back by artillery fire and the post re-occupied, Breda cannons at the post being used to keep the Australians at a distance.
 On 19 March Wootten ordered an attack by two companies along the southern track to re-take Daly House and to drive the Italians back to the last line of the main Giarabub defences, to gain a good jumping-off position to attack the southern heights.
 Two 25-pounders were pulled through the marsh behind the infantry through heavy going to Daly House, which delayed the attackers until 3:00 p.m.